-Dump cookie dough into a well-seasoned, 10" cast iron pan.
+Dump the cookie dough into a well-seasoned, 10" cast iron pan.
 Press evenly into pan.

-Place pan on middle rack in oven and bake 28 - 35 minutes, or until edges are golden and middle has firmed somewhat to the touch.
+Place the pan on the middle rack in the oven and bake for 28 to 35 minutes, or until edges are golden and middle has firmed up somewhat to the touch.
 When pressed, the dough in the middle of the pan should give a little, but a tester should come out clean.